x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: f70752ad-fce0-4e14-8428-fc5ac63f6c54
-description: "Estimated time to complete: 5 minutes."
+description: "Learn how to create and modify room mailboxes in Exchange Online."
 ---

 # Create and manage room mailboxes

-Estimated time to complete: 5 minutes.

 A room mailbox is a resource mailbox that's assigned to a physical location, such as a conference room, an auditorium, or a training room.
 After an administrator creates room mailboxes, users can easily reserve rooms by including room mailboxes in meeting requests.
 For more details, check out [Recipients](https://technet.microsoft.com/library/40300ed4-85a5-463d-bb3a-cf787bd44e9d.aspx).

 For info about another type of resource mailbox, check out [Manage equipment mailboxes](manage-equipment-mailboxes.md).

-## What do you want to do?
+## What do you need to know before you begin?

+- Estimated time to complete: 5 minutes.

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Recipient Provisioning Permissions" section in the [Mailbox Permissions](https://technet.microsoft.com/library/5b690bcb-c6df-4511-90e1-08ca91f43b37.aspx) topic.